Codebrahma/cbweb/posts/observers-in-rails/observers-in-rails.md

 _ _

-If you are looking for [rails development company][2], contact us.
-We have one of the best rails developers.

 ## Note

 1. Observer names are infered form the model names.
 So if you name your observer as `ApplicationObserver`, rails knows that it's observing the `Application`model.